 The Fios installation itself can take as long as eight hours depending on the layout of your home and the amount of in-home coaxial wiring needed.
 Long story short: plan to spend an entire day getting your home network situated.

 Both Fios and Xfinity charge installation fees, but some customers have reported success arguing their way out of them with Xfinity if they’re able to do at least part of the installation themselves (or are willing to sign a long contract).

-Fios also waives the installation fee for many of their multi-year contract plans.
+Fios also waives the installation fee for customers who order Fios service online.

 Modem and router leasing fees

 Using your own equipment with Fios is a bit more difficult, since they actively discourage it.
-Needless to say they’re still happy to charge $10 for their branded router.
+Needless to say they’re still happy to charge $15 for their branded router.
 However, if you sign up for the Fios Gigabit Connection, the router rental fee is waived, so it’s worth using the Verizon router for that plan.

 In spite of their protests, many customers will find they can do more with their home network if they use their own equipment.
 We’ve covered how to work around their system and use your own equipment in-depth on our Verizon Fios deals page.